liusida/liusida.github.io/_posts/2016-10-30-hash-bucket.md

 * Log based feature/Target: use log based features or log based target function.
 * One Hot Encoding

-I should learn more about one-hot-encoding and word2vec embedding.

-And if we want to do hash_bucket without tensorflow, we can do it in Pandas which is metioned [here][stackoverflow-hash-code]:
+Anyway, if we want to do hash_bucket without tensorflow, we can do it in Pandas which is metioned [here][stackoverflow-hash-code]:

 ```python
 import pandas as pd